This page describes the internal architecture, deployment workflow, plugin system, and extension mechanisms used by SAMLab.

 events : pandas.DataFrame

-indicators : list[float]
+indicators : dict

-File-level values matching the plugin's indtag list.
+File-level values matching outputs["indicators"].

 """